Calvinism vs Arminianism - Part 3

 Perseverance

 13. Calvinism: Believers (Those born-again) will persevere in salvation because God will see to it that none will be lost.
 Believers are secure in the faith because God will finish the work he began.
-(I agreeBUT Calvinists will attribute this perseverance to God enabling and controlling their will to respond, thereby masterminding the salvation narrative, to fulfil his own purpose.
-We might ponder the one-sided nature of this, and perhaps grasp the selfish and contradictory nature of a God who manipulates his creation to suit his own purposes.
-In reality, genuine love and relationship cannot result from controlling authority figures.
-We know this to be true in human relationships and God talks about submission to each other at length, so why would the creator contradict his own creation.
+I agree—However, Calvinists will attribute this perseverance to God controlling their will to respond, thereby masterminding the salvation narrative, and fulfilling his purpose.
+We might ponder the one-sided nature of this doctrine, and perhaps grasp the selfish and contradictory nature of a mean God who manipulates his creation to suit his purposes.
+In reality, genuine love and relationships cannot result from controlling authority figures.
+We know this to be true in human relationships, and God talks about submission to each other at length, so why would the creator contradict his creation?
 Why then do I agree with this statement?
-Because my underlying presupposition on this tenet is different, it’s based on the power of God through foreknowledge, justification, and sanctification.
-As this is the third letter in a series discussing the question of losing our salvation, I would refer you to the two previous letters).
+My underlying presupposition on this is based on the power of God through foreknowledge, justification, and sanctification; in other words, God already knows those he accepts, and his decision to justify them is irrevocable.
+As this is the third letter in a series discussing the question of losing our salvation, I would refer you to the two previous letters.

-14. Arminianism: By the exercise of free will, believers can turn away or fall away from grace and lose their salvation(I disagree.
-Ironically this is the only tenet of Armenian doctrine I disagree with, but its influence on all other Armenian tenets produces considerably more contradictions than does any tenet in Calvinist doctrine.
+14. Arminianism: By the exercise of free will, believers can turn away or fall away from grace and lose their salvation.
+I disagree—Ironically, this is the only tenet of Armenian doctrine I disagree with, but its influence on all other Armenian tenets produces considerably more contradictions than does any tenet in Calvinist doctrine.
 The point being made is not that God will reject us, but we can choose to fall away from grace and lose our salvation because of free will.
-I believe using the word grace in this manner is inflammatory, however, the tenet does state those who can turn away are already believers, which can only imply they're born again believers.
-But clearly, the tenet is stating that this born again experience can only be secured after demonstrating perseverance, with no rejection of God?
+I believe using the word grace in this manner is inflammatory, however, the tenet does state that those who can turn away are already believers, which can only imply they're born-again believers.
+But clearly, the tenet is stating that this born-again experience can only be secured after demonstrating perseverance, with no rejection of God?
 So any Christian who says they are saved now must also recognise that at some time in the future they might lose it?
-And can we really disassociate God from this situation?
+Can we disassociate God from this situation?
 God is responsible for believers being spiritually reborn in the first place, and then he rejects those who fall away?
-This idea creates a theological conundrum insomuch as why would God in his foreknowledge of all time, justify through spiritual rebirth those he knows will turn away and reject him?
-It makes no theological sense?
-Even so, if we argue that God allows us to fall away, rather than his rejection of us, the possibility remains inconsistent with both God and Jesus definition of salvation in the first place.
-A more consistent approach suggests God already knows that those he justifies (saves) will never fall away or reject him, BEFORE he seals us into the Kingdom of God, otherwise there's no power or point in sealing.
-To use a human argument there's clearly an intellectual possibility for the argument if you think humanity is responsible for the conditions of salvation?
-However, this situation doesn't eventuate because foreknowledge secures those who will not.
-And let's be clear, we don't know with any certainty who is born-again in the first place, and identifying others as examples of falling away is prone to presumption and judgement?
+This idea creates a theological conundrum since why would God, in his foreknowledge of all time, justify and seal through spiritual rebirth those he knows will turn away and reject him?
+It makes no rational sense.
+If we argue that God allows us to fall away, rather than his rejection, the possibility remains inconsistent with both God's and Jesus’ story of salvation in the first place.
+A more consistent approach suggests God already knows that those he justifies (saves) will never fall away or reject him, BEFORE he seals them into the Kingdom of God, otherwise there's no power in the sealing.
+There is a possibility of losing salvation if you think humanity is responsible for the terms of salvation.
+However, this situation doesn't eventuate because foreknowledge secures those who receive.
+And let's be clear, we don't know with any certainty who is born-again in the first place, and identifying often difficult situations as examples of falling away is prone to presumption and judgment.
 If it were that easy, we could root out the weeds ourselves.
 Matt 13:25-30 typifies those we might use as examples, where the weeds were never “born again” in the first place.
 They remain invisible, and yet we see them everywhere in the world and every week as valid contributing members of the Church.
 However, when the wheat is ready to be harvested, the weeds will be left and separated from God.
-In His foreknowledge, God never knew them, and they never received him, even though, to us they may appear like any other good person.
-This is like the seed that is sown on the rocky ground in Matthew 13:5-6).
-Those who are truly born-again will never fall away or reject God because both Jesus and God stated very clearly, they would not let this happen (Jn6:37-40).
-If both Jesus and God are not stating the truth, all the promises are insecure.
+In His foreknowledge, God never knew them, and they never received him, even though, to us, they may appear like any other good person.
+This is like the seed sown on the rocky ground in Matthew 13:5-6.
+Those who are truly born-again will never fall away or reject God because both Jesus and God stated very clearly, they would not let this happen (Jn 6:37-40).
+If Jesus or God are not stating the truth, all the promises are insecure.

 For more information about other key points such as Foreknowledge, Predestination, Justification and Sealing, please refer to my two previous commentaries on “Can Christians lose their Salvation”.